prometheus/docs/content/docs/instrumenting/exporters.md

 Some of these exporters are maintained as part of the official [Prometheus GitHub organization](https://github.com/prometheus), those are marked as *official*, others are externally contributed and maintained.

-We encourage the creation of more exporters but, cannot vet all of them for [best practices](/docs/instrumenting/writing_exporters/).
+We encourage the creation of more exporters but cannot vet all of them for [best practices](/docs/instrumenting/writing_exporters/).
 Commonly, those exporters are hosted outside of the Prometheus GitHub organization.